Making the Invisible Visible:

 Fostering Community – Strengthening Intergenerational Connections – Encouraging Change

-MCOA is getting ready to launch an exciting new endeavor – Making the Invisible Visible: A PhotoVoice Project by Black/African Elders in Maine.
-The project will feature stories of older Black, Indigenous, and People of Color (BIPoC) through photography and video, highlighting their contributions to Maine’s economic, political, cultural and educational life.
+MCOA undertook an exciting new endeavor – Making the Invisible Visible: A Photovoice Project by Black Elders in Maine.
+The project features stories of older Black, Indigenous, and People of Color (BIPoC) through photography and video, highlighting their contributions to Maine’s economic, political, cultural and educational life.
 By raising the voices and images of resilience, we will foster community, strengthen intergenerational connections, and encourage change.

-Leslie Hill, Professor Emerita, Bates College, is leading the work on this project and describes what the PhotoVoice Project means to participants and our community.
+Leslie Hill, Professor Emerita, Bates College, led the work on this project and describes below what the Photovoice Project means to participants and our community.
+Learn more about the project.

 Help Us Share These Important Stories